spokestack/node-spokestack/examples/with-next/README.md

 Visit http://localhost:3000/graphql to view introspection docs on the Spokestack GraphQL API for synthesizing text to speech.

 See `server/index.ts` for example code using [Next.js][next] and [Express][express].

+## Getting Spokestack Credentials

+Getting Spokestack credentials is easy and free.
+Go to [spokestack.io](https://spokestack.io) and create an account.
+Create a token in the settings section, at [spokestack.io/account/settings#api](https://spokestack.io/account/settings#api).
+Note that you'll only be able to see the token secret once.
+If you accidentally leave the page, create another token.

+Once you have a token, copy `.env.local.example` to `.env.local` and add your credentials to that file.

 ### Run example using Google ASR instead of Spokestack ASR